-Coming from a year of having to perform all those tasks and then some in 2020 can mean a more than daunting task to commit to stepping back to assess before moving forward into the new year.
+Coming from a year of having to perform all those tasks and then some from previous years can mean a more than daunting task to commit to stepping back to assess before moving forward into the new year.
 This pause is essential, though, to put forth the best business plan.

 We often want to keep running full speed ahead.
 But making the intentional decision to implement some of these small yet effective tactics from the beginning can set your small business up for success.